mmoayeri/HardImageNet/README.md

 The dataset should contain directories for the train and validation splits (named `train' and 'val' respectively), as well as a pickle file containing the class-wise rankings of the strength of spurious cues present for each sample in the training set.

+## Setting up the data

+Be sure to update lines 10 and 11 in datasets/hard_imagenet.py so that they point to the ImageNet path and the HardImageNet path in your files respectively.
+Then, you can simply instantiate a HardImageNet dataset object using the HardImageNet() constructor, after having included the line 'from datasets import *'.

+Alternatively, you can use the function get_dset in utils.py.

 ## Evaluate Models

 We provide code for three evaluations using Hard ImageNet.
 To assess the degree to which a model relies on spurious cues, you can: